tardate/LittleArduinoProjects/README.md

-# 231 Little Electronics and Arduino Projects
+# 232 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [LEDDimmer/CurrentRegulator](./Electronics101/LEDDimmer/CurrentRegulator) - test a current-regulator style LED dimmer circuit.
+> Latest addition:sparkles: [LEDDimmer/555PWM](./Electronics101/LEDDimmer/555PWM) - test a PWM LED dimmer circuit using a 555 timer.

-Test an LC oscillator of just 5 components

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like